The parallels between Outsourced CIO and Formula 1 racing

 The bottom line

-The Formula 1 season is now in full-throttle, and investment markets have seen lots of action recently, too.
+Just like the Formula 1 is full of action, investment markets have seen lots of action recently, too.
 Now more than ever, organisations need the right strategy, the right people and the right risk management.
 The car and the engine make a big difference, but the capabilities, experience and agility of the team are essential.